jbloomlab/phydms/docs/phydms_prog.rst

         * The more complex `dms_tools`_ `preferences file format`_

+    Importantly, the amino-acid preferences must be obtained **independently** from the sequence alignment being analyzed.
+A deep mutational scanning experiment is an independent means of obtaining the preferences, but estimating them from the amino-acid frequencies in the alignment of homologs is not a valid approach as you are then estimating the preferences from the same sequences that you are subsequently analyzing.

    outprefix
     If this prefix contains a directory name, that directory is created if it does not already exist.